A Timeless Womenswear Fashion Basic

 It's that one staple piece that can’t go missing in any woman's wardrobe.
 It's the one that gets you out of trouble when you have nothing to wear to a last minute event.
 You know the one.
 The one you can accessorize for any occasion.

 It's classic, simple, yet elegant, all at once...
 Yes, we're talking about the little black dress!

 Classic.
 Simple.
 Elegant.

 Introduced in the late 1920s and first popular in the 1930s, the little black dress, or LBD as some affectionately call it, is a classic piece of women's clothing.
 It's a dress that lets you play with how you accessorize it, be it with pearls, diamonds, a pendant, bright colors, you name it!
-You can accessorize it for any occasion and it will always look good!
-From cocktails on girl's night to a date night out in town!
+This closet stable can be accessorized it for any occasion and always look good, from cocktails on girl's night to a date night out in town.